ubc-library-rc/rdm/content/05-2_Advanced_Deposit.md

 ## Licenses and Terms

 You have control over how your data can be used.
-Dataverse allows for a variety of licenses and terms of use.
+Borealis allows for a variety of licenses and terms of use.

 ### **Built-in License Templates**
 {: .no_toc}